WilliamRuz/website/_posts/2018-01-05-Why-Being-Laid-Off-Was-The-Best-Thing-That-Happened-To-Me.md

 ![Test3](https://i.imgur.com/c9PD5LL.png)

 And when Montreal reached -25 weather over the holidays, I knew I was ready.
-I booked a one-way flight to Mexico City and armed with my laptop, suitcase and rusty 10 year old survival Spanish, I took the plunge into unpredictability. g
+I booked a one-way flight to Mexico City and armed with my laptop, suitcase and rusty 10 year old survival Spanish, I took the plunge into unpredictability.